DimitrisRammos/System_Calculation/README.md

 For any other number b, you have to print error message and ask for a number again.
 When you read the number 2 <= b <= 10, the program to request a string from user, which must represent a valid number up to 5 digits, in the numbering system with base b.
 If the input string isn't correct, the program to print error message and ask for a string again.
+If the input string is correct, than the program convert the number with base b, in demical numbering system and print this number in console.
+This program repeated until the input number b is zero(0).

+### For Example - input and output
+Give base:

+X

+Wrong base; give again:

+6

+Give 5-digit number is base 6:

+91347

+Wrong number; give again:

+12245

+Number in demical is:

+1829

+Give base:

 ## MIPS Simulator